ioeXNetwork/ioeX.MainChain/README.md

 ## Summary

-ioeXcoin is the digital currency solution within ioeX eco system.
+ioeXcoin is the digital currency solution within ioeXNetwork eco system.

 This project is the source code that can build a full node of IOEX.